How to Lower Your Heart Rate While Running and Build Aerobic Base

 Another important factor is the elevation of stress hormones.
 Intense exercise triggers the release of cortisol, and when hard sessions follow one another, its level does not have enough time to return to baseline.

 Chronically elevated cortisol is associated with weakened immunity and more frequent colds, sleep disturbances, and unwanted weight fluctuations.
-In other words, constantly training at a high heart rate does not make you stronger and more resilient but slows progress and makes recovery harder.
+Constantly training at a high heart rate does not make you stronger and more resilient.
+It slows progress and makes recovery harder.

 Why your heart rate is high when running